-- Mount the radar and the PTZ camera together according to instructions in the radar's installation guide. - Set the radar's mounting height in Radar > Settings > General. - Pair the camera with the radar, see . - Make sure you have a preset position in the camera that covers the area of interest.
+- Mount the radar and the PTZ camera together according to instructions in the radar's installation guide. - Set the radar's mounting height in Radar > Settings > General. - Pair the camera with the radar, see Pair the camera with a radar, on page 15. - Make sure you have a preset position in the camera that covers the area of interest.